pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 get it working on a Windows system.

-Below you can find Windows executables (32 bit) for the following programs (follow the order when installing):
+Below you can find Windows executables (32 bit) for the following ograms (follow the order when installing):

 [MiKTeX](http://www.cse.unr.edu/robotics/bekris/cs482_f09/sites/cse.unr.edu.robotics.bekris.cs482_f09/files/setup-2.7.3092.exe)